nt92/Chain-of-Waves/README.md

 ## What is this?

 This is a fun project that I'm working on to ramp up on Web3 development.
 It's essentially a website where people can "wave" at me and have these waves recorded on the blockchain (specifically the Rinkeby Eth testnet).
+This is based on a project from [Buildspace](https://buildspace.so/).

 As this was my first Web3 project, there were a *lot* of learnings along the way — here's a rough order of how things got to the way they are: